mafachu/vttlint/README.md

 `vttlint` takes an optional second argument that allows you to disable or override certain checks.

-You can disable checking for minimum duration voice like this:
+You can disable checking for minimum duration like this:

 ```javascript
 var suggestions = vttlint(string, { mindur: false });